 Use an app that would allow me to quickly assess whether the product I was going to buy was respectful to the skin (it had become impossible to shop in perfumery without losing the hours!);

-From there a new world opened up to me, and I started to think about what I could do to take care of myself naturally and also of the upcoming baby.
+A new world opened up to me, and I started to think about what I could do to take care of myself naturally and the upcoming baby.
 This how I found out.

 How many readers and parents use them?
-Back in the day, there was the so-called “triangle” that my grandmother used to wash and that I put on the dolls while I was playing.
+Back in the day, the so-called “triangle” that my grandmother used to wash and that I put on the dolls while I was playing.

-Today there is an infinite number of cloth diapers made with cotton or other materials, colourful and practical to put on children, even for inexperienced dads.
-Cleaning them require more time, but I can personally guarantee you the cost savings and the positive health effects for the baby and the environment: rare redness, no nasty dermatitis, minimal environmental impact and a shorter diaper change times than the average.
+Today there is an infinite number of cloth diapers made with cotton or other materials, colorful and practical to put on children, even for inexperienced dads.
+Cleaning them requires more time, but I can personally guarantee you the cost savings and the positive health effects for the baby and the environment: rare redness, no nasty dermatitis, minimal environmental impact, and shorter diaper change times than the average.

 The hygiene of a delicate skin

 There are tons of products out there for children’s hygiene: lotions, bath foams and gentle shampoo (of course), wipes.
 However, a newborn, except when he poops, do need all these cleaners?

 I have got away with water and a bar of Marseilles soap for the most filthy dirty.
 Moreover, I used just water, rice starch, and sweet almond oil to hydrate and softened the cradle cap for routine baths.